 1. What are your qualifications/credentials and how many ceremonies have you officiated to date?
 And where can I read reviews about your business?

 I have credentials and am in good standing with several ministries, and can provide proof of ordination upon request.
 I have performed several ceremonies in established churches.
 As of January 21, 2017, I've had the privilege of presiding over 461 ceremonies.

 Reviews about me and my services can be read at three different places: WeddingWire , YelpLink, and FacebookLink.

 2. How far in advance should we book our ceremony date?
 What is the process to get things rolling for booking our ceremony date?

 You know that old saying, "The early bird gets the worm?"
 Well, if your heart is set on honoring me with being your officiant, it's always best to book your date with me as soon as you've booked your venue.
 Sometimes that may not be soon enough depending on my schedule.

 If you wish to book your wedding date, then a $100 non-refundable deposit is required to be paid along with completing and returning a signed contract.
 Once these two items are received, then your wedding date is secured.
 The balance (minus the deposit) is due one day prior to your wedding day.
 Full payment is required for elopement ceremonies held at A Perfect Fit Rev's Wedding Room.
-Forms of payment accepted: Chase QuickPay, PayPal, personal check, cash, certified check, money order or Cashier’s check.
+Forms of payment accepted: Chase QuickPay, PayPal, personal check, certified check, money order or Cashier’s check.